Skip links

 Before you get in the driver’s seat, double-check that it is in working order.
 The driver should first put on a seatbelt.
 Second, drivers must check both side and rearview mirrors and adjust if required.
 Also, know your blind spot and be attentive while driving.

 Being vigilant (rather than asleep or impaired) helps you to respond rapidly to possible issues, such as when the driver in the car ahead slams on the brakes at the last second.
 Alcohol and narcotics (including prescribed and over-the-counter medications) obviously impair a driver’s response time and judgement.
 Driving when drowsy has the same result and is a leading cause of accidents.
 As a driver in the Construction Industry, you must ensure that you are an efficient and skilled driver who can transport heavy equipment and hazardous material without causing accidents or inconvenience for pedestrians.
-OSHA 30 Construction is an online training course that provides safe driving instruction and educates about potential site hazards and other relevant safety training topics such as fire protection and electrical safety.
+OSHA 30-Hour Construction is an online training course that provides safe driving instruction and educates about potential site hazards and other relevant safety training topics such as fire protection and electrical safety.

 Below are the safety tips for safe driving that should be practiced by all new and experienced drivers.